geekish/dotfiles/README.md

 - `.gitignore.global` - my `.gitconfig` excludesfile
 - `.tmux.conf` - [tmux] config
 - `.zshrc` - [zsh] & [antigen] config
-- `.zshrc.local` - stuff that belongs in `.zshrc` but not in version control
-- `.zsh-aliases` - command aliases and globals, sourced in `.zshrc`
 - `Brewfile` - used to install brew casks and formulae, via [homebrew/bundle]

 [antigen]: https://github.com/zsh-users/antigen